IvanZeman/IvanZeman/README.md

   I'm currently learning programming in Java.
 Actually I'm taking a course for beginners – Java tutorials for beginners with Bro Code:
   (https://www.youtube.com/watch?v=IyfB0u9g2x0&list=PLZPZq0r_RZOMhCAyywfnYLlrjiVOkdAI1&index=71)

-#### 🚀 Goals

-My goal is to earn pretty much money as a programmer specialist.
-No matter in which field.
-I'm excited to be a part of the vibrant developer community here on GitHub.

 #### 📫 Get in Touch